Sunday, 19 October 2025

 · Standardized Features: Watchmakers like Benson soon produced dedicated trench watches with:

 · Luminous Numerals: Radium-based paint on the hands and numerals for reading in the dark.
-(This is often now "dead" and can be radioactive, so caution is advised).

 · Porcelain Enamel Dials: White, highly legible dials that were resistant to moisture and corrosion.
 Many featured a "shrapnel guard," a raised, curved piece of glass over the crystal.